 Alumni Hall of Fame

-MCTC is pleased to announce this year’s MCTC Hall of Fame inductees.
-MCTC alumni are our most treasured asset, so it is a privilege to have the opportunity to recognize their many accomplishments.
-This year MCTC is honoring three well deserving alumni.
-They have all made significant contributions throughout their careers and in their communities.
-Congratulations to Daniel Pierce Bergin, Susan Niz and David Brumbaugh.
+Minneapolis College is pleased to announce this year’s Minneapolis College Hall of Fame Inductees.
+Minneapolis College alumni are our most treasured asset, so it is a privilege to have the opportunity to recognize their many accomplishments.
+This year Minneapolis College is honoring two well-deserving alumni.
+They have made significant contributions throughout their careers and in their communities.
+Congratulations to Marcella Jones and Sharifa Elaraj for embodying the spirit of Minneapolis College.

 Sharifa Elaraj arrived in Minnesota from her native Panama on Dec.
 23, 1993.
 At the time, she knew all of six words of English.
 Less than 10 years later, she had earned multiple academic degrees, including a Juris Doctorate from Hamline University.
 Today she’s a Minneapolis-based personal injury attorney with a thriving practice, a stellar reputation and numerous awards to her name.

 Sharifa says much of it stems from her time at Minneapolis College.
 “I don’t think there were many colleges willing to take a chance on an 18-year-old who didn’t know the language,” she notes.
 “But Minneapolis College accepted me, and I took ESL courses to improve my speaking, along with my reading and writing skills.
 It was a tremendous help.”